-First-time sailors and seasoned boaters take on the fast-flowing Ganaraska River that runs through downtown to Lake Ontario.
-The one-of-a-kind event, highlighted by costumes and homemade crafts, is a 10km paddle frenzy to mark the town's big flood of 1980.
+First-time participants and seasoned paddlers alike take on the fast-flowing Ganaraska River that runs through downtown to Lake Ontario.
+The one-of-a-kind tradition marks the town's big flood of 1980.

 Ready to Race?
 Participant checklist!